 Time entries in Core must have both a bill rate and a cost rate.
 One of the best features of Core is the ability to assign an unlimited number of rates to employees, activities and projects.
-You can use the default rates or special rates for billing your time and expenses.
-A manager can predetermine these rates, allowing the timekeepers to record their time without even knowing about them.
+You can use the default rates or special rates to bill your time and expenses.
+A manager can determine these rates in agreement with the client and project contract, allowing the timekeepers to record their time without even knowing about them.

 There are three screens in Core where you can define rates: